FloSch62/ansible-eda-demo/README.md

 ```
 ansible-eda-demo/
 ├── ansible.cfg
+├── inventories/
+│   └── demo/
-├── inventory.yaml
+│       └── inventory.yaml
 ├── playbooks/
 │   └── create-toponodes.yaml
 ├── pyproject.toml
 ├── requirements.yml
 └── vars/
+    ├── fabrics/
+    ├── services/
+    └── topology/
         ├── nodeprofiles.yml
         ├── toponodes.yml
         └── topolinks.yml
 ```

 - `pyproject.toml` pins the Python packages needed by the Nokia EDA collections.
-- `requirements.yml` pulls in the `nokia.eda_utils_v1`, `nokia.eda_core_v1`, and `nokia.eda_apps_core_v1` collections.
+- `requirements.yml` pulls in the `nokia.eda_utils_v1`, `nokia.eda_core_v1`, `nokia.eda_apps_core_v1`, and `nokia.eda_interfaces_v1alpha1` collections.
+- `inventories/README.md` describes how to manage multiple environment inventories.
-- `inventory.yaml` stores connection/authentication variables (EDA credentials plus the Keycloak realms/client configuration used by the token helper).
+- `inventories/demo/inventory.yaml` stores connection/authentication variables (EDA credentials plus the Keycloak realms/client configuration used by the token helper).
 Verify the defaults for credentials, API URL, or TLS behaviour before running the demo.
+- `vars/README.md` explains how variable domains are structured for topology, fabrics, and services.
-- `vars/nodeprofiles.yml` defines the NodeProfiles that will be ensured present (adjust the YANG bundle URL, onboarding credentials, or OS version to match your setup).
+- `vars/topology/nodeprofiles.yml` defines the NodeProfiles that will be ensured present (adjust the YANG bundle URL, onboarding credentials, or OS version to match your setup).
-- `vars/toponodes.yml` lists the five TopoNodes created by the demo; adjust platforms, versions, or IPs if desired.
+- `vars/topology/toponodes.yml` lists the five TopoNodes created by the demo; adjust platforms, versions, or IPs if desired.
-- `vars/topolinks.yml` describes the interface resources and TopoLinks that interconnect the nodes.
+- `vars/topology/topolinks.yml` describes the interface resources and TopoLinks that interconnect the nodes.
 Tune interface names, speeds, or link memberships to reflect your lab.
 - `playbooks/create-toponodes.yaml` acquires an access token, upserts the NodeProfiles, builds the TopoNode CR payloads (using `state=cronly`), and submits them in one transaction before waiting for the execution result.

 ## Prerequisites

 1. [`uv`](https://docs.astral.sh/uv/getting-started/installation/) installed on your workstation.
-2. Reachability to the EDA API (default URL in `inventory.yaml` is `https://100.82.85.163:9443`).
+2. Reachability to the EDA API (default URL in `inventories/demo/inventory.yaml` is `https://100.82.85.163:9443`).
 3. The reference `ansible-collections` repository available as a sibling directory (the included `requirements.yml` installs the collections directly from those sources).
 4. Valid EDA credentials.
 The playbook defaults to the platform's factory credentials (`admin` / `admin`) and will auto-discover the `client_secret` via Keycloak when it is omitted.